-The Decarbonizing Homes Sub-Program seeks to reduce indoor air pollution, takes smoke away from households through the distribution of clean cooking solutions for rural and peri-urban households to help health issues associated with indoor air pollution as well as deaths of women and children in Ghana and Africa.
+The Decarbonizing Homes Sub-Program seeks to reduce indoor air pollution, takes smoke away from households through the education and technology, inclusive business models, innovative end-user financing schemes to facilitate access to clean cooking and fuel solutions for rural and peri-urban households in Ghana.
+This will further contribute to addressing climate and health issues associated with indoor air pollution and reduce deaths of women and children in Ghana and Africa.

 Please scroll below to read more about activities being implemented for the past 5 years and initiatives that have been put in place to scale up clean cooking and fuels technologies for low-income households in Ghana and Africa

-ISEES is still seeking for support to help scale up clean cooking technologies for low-income households.
+ISEES is still seeking for support to help scale up clean cooking technologies for low-income households from 2020 – 2025.

 Please Contact us through email email@example.com / Telephone/whatsapp 00233-248-737439 for partnership and support in achieving this program objective.